-If you have these symptoms, CALL AHEAD and talk to a provider before going to the campus health center, local urgent care, or a local doctor.
+If you have COVID symptoms, CALL AHEAD and talk to a provider before going to the campus health center, local urgent care, or a local doctor.

 Local urgent care clinics

-Thurston County Food Bank has a drive-up food distribution point in Lot C every other Tuesday, 10 am – 3 pm, from May 5, 2020 until July 2020.
+Thurston County Food Bank has a drive-up food distribution point in Evergreen Parking Lot C every other Tuesday, 10 am – 3 pm, from May 5, 2020 through July 28, 2020.
 Learn more about food bank distribution on campus.